Roles & Responsibilities of a Creative Project Manager

 Knowing The Basic Principles of Creative Processes

-One of the skills for creative project managers that stands out from their traditional counterparts, creative skills vary depending on what creative projects the team is developing.
-Thus, a solid understanding of their workflow will ease the process of delegating tasks, giving guidance to the team or deciding on key resolutions for issues when they come up is an important skill for creative leaders.
+Thus, a solid understanding of their workflow will ease the process of delegating tasks, and giving guidance to the team.
+Additionally, deciding on key resolutions for issues when they come up is an important skill for creative leaders.

 Grasped The Fundamentals of Project Management

 All forms of project managers should master the basics of project management.
-Earning a certification is not essential, but it will boost credibility.
-Learn all the methodologies, frameworks and key duties of project managers to apply them towards the creative industry.
-For example, the agile methodology can be implemented with animation teams.
+Earning a specific certification is not essential, but it will boost credibility.
+Learn all the methodologies, frameworks, and key duties of project managers to apply them to the creative industry.

 Establishing Good Communication and Feedback